psygo/latex-go-diagrams-template/README.md

 - [ ] [psgo](https://www.ctan.org/tex-archive/graphics/pstricks/contrib/psgo/)
   - On my M2 Mac 2023, things don't seem to compile consistently with the 20+ years old documentation.
 The stones overlap a bit, and they seem to have somewhat pixelated borders.
 - [ ] [igo](https://www.ctan.org/tex-archive/fonts/igo)
+  - Apparently, not only is `igo` difficult to install, but also [kind of dangerous to LaTeX itself](https://tex.stackexchange.com/a/652011/64441).
 - [ ] Creating a new Package with TikZ
   - TikZ also offers a way of making this interactive, so we could achieve the same level of interactivity as [GoBooks](https://gobooks.com/)' EPUBs.